 Located in Lunenburg, Nova Scotia, The Mariner King Inn majestically stands in the heart of Old Town Lunenburg.
 The Inn, built in 1830, has undergone extensive renovations restoring the old and melding it with the needs of today’s travelers.
 The Inn has three rooms and two suites in the original building, while the Cranberry and Candy Apple additions add six suites and three rooms with a more contemporary, mariner theme in mind.
-All rooms have luxurious, environmentally conscious and allergy free queen or king size beds, en-suite bathrooms, WiFi, TV (dvd), minibar, safe, telephone, and air-conditioning.
-Other amenities include good morning breakfast buffet, business center, exercise room, cosy parlour, winter garden, and laundry facility.
+All rooms have luxurious, environmentally conscious and allergy free queen or king size beds, en-suite bathrooms, WiFi, TV (dvd), minibar, and air-conditioning.
+Other amenities include good morning breakfast package, business center, cozy parlour, winter garden, and laundry facility.

 A Historic Hotel Experience